eyaldar2014/mock-api-final-project/README.md

 ------------------------------------

-Created in the spirits of "learn anything in 20 hours": manage time and effort correctly and wisely.
+Created in the spirits of "learn anything in 20 hours"

+manage time and effort correctly and wisely

 Win the "unknown" barrier